-Southeast-facing vineyards, over 20 years old.
-After a careful selection of grapes from small parcels in the region, they are pressed and undergo temperature-controlled fermentation in stainless steel vats (80% maloactic).
+The grapes come from Southeast-facing vineyards that are over 20 years old.
+After a careful selection of grapes from small parcels in the region, they are pressed and undergo temperature-controlled fermentation in stainless-steel vats (80% malolactic).
 Ten percent of the wine is aged in new French oak barrels for 8 months.

 The four villages of Pouilly-Fuissé, Chaintré, Solutré, and Vergisson, produce the famous Pouilly-Fuissé wine.
 They have achieved the remarkable feat of selling 75% of their wine production abroad.
 The rocks of Solutré and Vergisson, which wine writer and entrepreneur, Alexis Lichine, compared to the rocks of Gibraltar, overlook the vineyards.
 This region is of great historical and prehistoric interest.
 In 1987, a prehistory museum was inaugurated in Solutré, where it was considered to be one of the major museums of its kind.

 Best paired with appetizers, fish tacos, shrimp ceviche or a variety of cheeses.
 Also delicious with lobster and poultry.

 2019: 90 Pts - Wine Spectator, Sept 2021

 2019: 92 Pts - James Suckling, Aug 2021